1950–51 NHL season: (2) Toronto Maple Leafs vs. (4) Boston Bruins

 Game two was the last Stanley Cup playoff overtime game to end in a tie.
 The game was played on a Saturday night and as game crept closer to midnight it had to be stopped due to city bylaws and the federal Lord's Day Act that were in effect at the time in Toronto.
 These laws prevented businesses from operating on Sunday.
+Despite the second game ending in a tie, Boston set an NHL record for fewest goals scored in a six-game series, with a total of five.